William C. Marland: Career

-Later years
+Personal life

+He married Valerie Allen Marland in 1942, and they had four children: William Allen, Susan Lynn, John Wesley, and Casey Dixon.

 The pressures on Marland may have contributed to the development of alcoholism.
 Accusations that he drank heavily in office or at inappropriate times during the day were made by his successor as governor, Cecil Underwood.

 In the early 1960s, the ex-governor gave up drinking.
 A few years after his recovery, he was recognized by a Chicago Daily News reporter, Margery McElheny.
 Marland confirmed that he had been working as a taxicab driver since August 1962, and the Daily News published the exclusive story on March 12, 1965, with the wire services following up on March 13, 1965.
 The story received great attention nationally.
 Knowing that the story was about to break and concerned about damage to his family, he called a press conference and spoke candidly about his alcoholism, how he overcame it, and his reasons for driving a taxi: to hold in check a level of ambition that may have contributed to his drinking.

 His fortunes dramatically changed for the better.
 He was soon invited to appear on Jack Paar's television talk show, and was hired to run a West Virginia horse racing concern.
 But shortly thereafter, he was diagnosed with pancreatic cancer.
 He died of the disease in his Barrington, Illinois home, attended by his wife, children, other relatives, and family friends, on November 26, 1965.
 His widow followed him in death in 1977.
 William Marland is buried at Lacon Cemetery, Lacon, Illinois.